Do you need a car in London?> UK > London ( LHR )

 Should I hire a car in London if I prefer not to drive?

-What if I prefer to drive?
+If I prefer to drive?

 - [full notes - group type, size & budget]